by Dr. Lawrence Wilson

 Vegetable chips are okay as a snack but are not as good as fresh vegetables.
 Please avoid potato chips and others, which are not helpful at all.

-Porkers – those who eat a lot of pig products – pork, ham, bacon, lard or sausage.
-Pig products may contain trichina (parasite) cysts, even if well-cooked today, due to the yin diets of pigs.
-Slows development and dangerous.
+Porkers – those who eat a lot of pig products – pork, ham, bacon, lard or pork sausage.
+Pig products usually contain trichina (parasite) cysts, even if well-cooked today.
+Pig products also slow development for other reasons.
+Please avoid all pig products.

 Mac And Cheese – common American meal, but horrible - missing cooked vegetables.
 Also, it is usually made with white flour pasta and fake or poor quality cheese.
 The cheese is heated, which damages it further.
 Definitely slows development!

 Pricers – those who follow the recommendations of the Weston Price Foundation.
 This diet is too high in fat and meat.
-The fat may give one a curvy female body, but can also give one cancer, so beware.
+The fat may give one a curvy female body, but also promotes the growth of cancer, so beware.

 This diet also has other problems.
 For details, read The Weston Price Diet.